 Do you have only one day to spend in our Nation’s Capital?
 Are you overwhelmed and not sure where to start?
 No problem, follow this One Day Itinerary in Washington DC where we have pinpointed the ‘must see’ attractions in Washington DC in just one day.

 Begin Your Tour We recommend taking the “hop on/hop off” bus tour which has a stop just around the corner at The Washington Hilton Hotel.
-These tours give you an overall look of Washington DC, and cover a much larger area than you can by foot.
-You can buy the Open Top Sightseeing bus ticket by clicking on the link, at each bus stop or at the American Guest House Bed and Breakfast if you are a guest.
+These tours give you an overall look of Washington DC and cover a much larger area than you can by foot.
+You can buy the Open Top Sightseeing bus ticket at a discount by clicking on the link, at each bus stop or at the American Guest House Bed and Breakfast if you are a guest.

 Then the historical Georgetown neighborhood where you can stop by Georgetown Cupcake, one of the most famed cupcake shops in the USA probably due to its TV show.
 Follow up your afternoon treat with a visit to the Old Stone House which is the oldest house in Washington DC.

-Afterwards, walk down to the waterfront at the Washington Harbor where you will find great seafood restaurants and bars and also from where you can enjoy a splendid view of the Kennedy Center and the Watergate building .
+Afterward, walk down to the Waterfront at the Washington Harbor where you will find great seafood restaurants and bars and also from where you can enjoy a splendid view of the Kennedy Center and the Watergate building.
 Hop back on the bus to the Lincoln Memorial where Martin Luther King Jr., delivered his famous “I have a dream” speech.

 The Lincoln Memorial is a transfer point for the Open Top Sightseeing’s blue line.
 This line offers a quick tour of the Arlington National Cemetery where serviceman and their family members are buried.
 Or you can skip the transfer and walk along the mall and visit all of the memorials.
 However, we do suggest the moonlight tour but we will tell you more about later.